 - Share with others.
 Click the selection box next to Shared to share the report template with other warehouse users.
 Once shared, the report template displays in the Shared Reports section.

 - Modify reports.
-To open a report template, select it from the list and then click Select Report.
-To delete a report template, select it from the list and then click Delete Template.
+To open a report template, select it from the list and click Open Template.
+To delete a report template, select it from the list and click Delete Template.

-The Default Reports section is currently not supported.
-In the coming months, you will use this section to create other reports specifically related to tracking items and transactions.
+The Standard Templates section is currently not supported.
+In the coming weeks, you will use this section to create other reports specifically related to tracking items and transactions.